 Send as much detail as possible about the complaint.
 This will help the Agency determine if an investigation is needed.
 Do not include personally identifiable information, such as social security numbers, bank account numbers, or drivers’ license numbers.
 Real estate license numbers are OK.

 Note: All documents and materials you give to the Agency will become public record.
-Additionally, the Agency may give copies of those documents and materials to the person you complained about.
+Additionally, it is the Agency's policy to give a copy of the complaint, with all documents and materials you submitted, to the person you complained about.

 Understand what the Agency regulates

 The Oregon Real Estate Agency regulates:

 - The actions of brokers and principal brokers in the course of their professional real estate activity as described in